-NOVEMBER 30 OF EACH YEAR:
+JANUARY 30 OF EACH YEAR:

-- (a) KINDERGARTEN SUMMARY REPORT statistical report of the immunization status of all kindergarten children in any school setting (public, private, charter, or parochial). - (b) SECOND DOSE MMR REPORT statistical report of the two-dose Measles, Mumps, and Rubella immunization status of all students kindergarten through grade 12. - (c) SEVENTH GRADE SUMMARY REPORT statistical report of the Hepatitis B, Tdap, Meningococcal, and Varicella status of all seventh grade students in any setting (public, private, charter, or parochial). - (d) EARLY CHILDHOOD PROGRAM REPORT statistical report of the immunization status of all children in an early childhood program (nursery or preschools, licensed child care centers, child care facility, family home care, and Head Start Programs).
+- (a) KINDERGARTEN SUMMARY REPORT statistical report of the immunization status of all kindergarten students. - (b) TWO DOSE MMR REPORT statistical report of the two-dose Measles, Mumps, and Rubella immunization status of all students kindergarten through grade 12. - (c) SEVENTH GRADE SUMMARY REPORT statistical report of the Hepatitis B, Tdap, MMR, and Varicella status of all seventh grade students. - (d) EARLY CHILDHOOD PROGRAM REPORT statistical report of the immunization status of all children enrolled in a licensed day care center and Head Start Program.